LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

    changes in spack@develop.
 In other words, we could anticipate the creation of a pull request in Spack and use it as a reference in Uberenv.
-However, it is not advised to create the release with this setting, because uberenv now points to a PR in Spcak that will likely disappear in the future.
+However, it is not advised to create the release with this setting, because uberenv now points to a PR in Spack that will likely disappear in the future.

 In a nutshell
 =============

 The chosen Spack reference used in uberenv should evolve in time as follow:

-* After a project release, when the upstream Spack packages gets updated, and Uberenv should point to the corresponding Spack merge commit.
+* After a project release, when the upstream Spack package gets updated, and Uberenv should point to the corresponding Spack merge commit.

 * Then, when a new Spack release comes out, it will have our latest changes and